franalbani/archaic/README.md

 - Run `run_archaic` script and wait for input prompts.
 - Do not relax too much.

-If you need to modify the code, remember: [shellcheck](https://github.com/koalaman/shellcheck) is your friend.
+If you need to modify the code, remember: [shellcheck](https://github.com/koalaman/shellcheck) is your friend (but ignore SC2086 recommendation for `$PKGS`).

 ## In case of errors